cortoproject/corto/runtime/README.md

 # Corto Runtime
 This is the source code of the corto runtime library.
-In theory, this is all your application needs to use corto!
+In theory, this is all your application needs to link with to use corto!

 ## Code organization
 In the `src` and `include` you will find a few different directories.
 Here's